-- An adult customer, if competent - An emancipated minor customer, if competent; - The customer's legal guardian; and - The custodial parent or legal guardian of a minor customer.
+- The customer, when a competent adult or emancipated minor; - The customer's legal guardian; and - The custodial parent or legal guardian of a minor customer.

-Unless the release of information is for official purposes, a person listed above must sign all written authorizations.
-The authorization must be separate from any other document and must specify all of the following:
+Unless the release of information is for official purposes, all others require written authorization to receive information from the customer's case.
+When written authorization is needed, one of the people listed above may authorize AHCCCS to release information.
+The written authorization must be signed, separate from any other document and must specify all of the following:

-- The information that AHCCCS is authorized to release from the case file: - To whom the release can be made; and - The period of time the authorization is valid.
+- The information that AHCCCS is authorized to release from the case file; - To whom the release can be made; and - The period of time the authorization is valid.
 If no time is stated, the authorization is valid for one year from the date it is signed.